1970 Idaho gubernatorial election: Campaigning

 For much of the election campaign, Andrus positioned himself as a moderate centrist.
 His campaign slogan was "A Governor for ALL Idaho."
 Though the public paid little attention to the race in its early months, interest in the election picked up in October, as candidates began debating the issues.
 Taxes, education, and environmental conservation were among the most-discussed topics in the campaign.

 By the general election, Samuelson had acquired a poor reputation with voters.
-He campaigned largely on his record as a fiscal conservative, having vetoed a bill that would repeal a state law blocking local governments from increase taxes at a progressive rate.
+He campaigned largely on his record as a fiscal conservative, having vetoed a bill that would repeal a state law blocking local governments from increasing taxes at a progressive rate.
 Andrus vowed to repeal the law in question if elected, a position favored by public officials in need of more revenue.
 Andrus also supported establishing a state-funded but locally operated kindergarten program, and argued in favor of instituting a state sales tax to fund education.
 Samuelson supported education funding and ran campaign ads displaying the increases in education spending during his tenure.
 However, he opposed instituting a state sales tax, as he had in 1966.

 Another major issue in the campaign was a proposal to establish an open-pit mine in Idaho's White Clouds wilderness area.
 Andrus, in addition to Democratic Idaho Senator Frank Church and several Republican congressmen, opposed the mine, and lobbied in favor of establishing White Clouds as a National Park and Recreation Area.
 Samuelson supported the mine's development, however, pointing to an estimate that it would generate $4 million in revenue for the state.
 This position increased his popularity in Custer County, where the mine was to open (Samuelson ultimately received over 80% of the county vote in the election); however, it did little to endear him to voters in the state's urban areas, who enjoyed vacationing at White Clouds.

 Both campaigns enlisted high-profile speakers to appear on their candidates' behalf.
 Popular Democratic U.S. Senator Frank Church made many public appearances around the state to support Andrus's candidacy, while Vice President Spiro Agnew appeared in Boise on behalf of Governor Samuelson.
 However, Agnew's appearance was judged to have little impact outside of Boise and its surrounding communities.